 Depending on the type of business you operate, your policy should be made public.
 For service industry businesses, this is especially critical.
 Framing the policy with language about the mission is a good place to start.
 The case with United Airlines is unique in that the rules only applied to a small internal group – employees, friends and family.
 In this case, internal communication pertaining to company policy is a better approach.

 What are your thoughts on the great debate of #unitedleggings Legging Gate?
 Do you think United was justified in turning away this Pass Rider?
-Tweet us @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know.